TorMechia/infiniteawdr/README.md

 After downloading repository:
 * Rename melonDS_anonymized_config.ini to melonDS.ini

-The AWDR rom, melonDS emulator, and NDS Bios files are not included in this repository, and must be added manually.
+The necessary AWDR ROM, melonDS emulator, and NDS Bios files are *not* included in this repository; they are intelectual property and I am not risking legal issues over this project.
+They must be added manually to your local copy.
 * Add melonDS.exe to ~\Melon DS\
 * Add Advance Wars Days of Ruin.nds to ~\ADWR Rom\
 * Add bios7.bin, bios9.bin, firmware.bin to ~\Melon DS\